jt-lanl/cov-voc/README.md

 # SECONDARY PROGRAMS

+A small ecosystem of python scripts has been developed to support and display the analysis done in the main routines `shiver` and `xspike`.

+Note that I often refer to sequence files as "fasta files" since that is the format I most often use.
+But all of these routines read sequence files using the `readseq.py` module, and this permits a number of file types (including fasta, mase, tbl, and raw sequences, and gzip'd versions of these as well); the file type is inferred from the extension of the file name.

 ## EMBERS

 EMBERS is a display tool that creates colorful stacked barplots showing how variant counts change over time.